 Contact the California Department of Toxic Substances Control (DTSC) for more information.
 Also see the DTSC webpage on universal waste.

-- Rechargeable Battery and Cell Phone Drop-Off Locator—Find where to recycle used rechargeable batteries from the Call2Recycle Web site.
+- Rechargeable Battery and Cell Phone Drop-Off Locator.
+Find where to recycle used rechargeable batteries from the Call2Recycle website.

-- Earth911.com—or call 1-800-CLEANUP (1-800-253-2687), a service of Earth 911, to find the nearest recycling center.
-Includes information about most recyclable household waste, including household hazardous waste collection centers.
+- Earth911.com.
+Or call 1-800-CLEANUP (1-800-253-2687), a service of Earth 911, to find the nearest recycling center.
+The website includes information about most recyclable household waste, including household hazardous waste collection centers.

 - Other Solutions

-- Battery Solutions—Battery recycling solutions for businesses, governmental agencies, and consumers.
+- Battery Solutions.
+Battery recycling solutions for businesses, governmental agencies, and consumers.

-Other Ways that You Can Help
+Other Ways You Can Help

-- Reduce—Use single use batteries wisely to avoid unnecessary replacement and disposal.
+- Reduce.
+Use single-use batteries wisely to avoid unnecessary replacement and disposal.